 Skills and Productivity: The country has a strong network of technical universities and vocational schools that produce a growing number of well-educated engineers and technicians.
 While deep experience in automation may not be as widespread as in Germany, productivity levels in modern Polish factories are high and continuously improving.
 Many professionals, especially in the younger generation, are fluent in English.

 Availability: With a population of nearly 38 million, Poland has the largest labor pool of the three nations.
 Industrial zones, particularly in regions like Silesia and near major cities, offer access to a significant number of skilled and semi-skilled workers.
-The labor market is also supplemented by experienced workers from neighboring countries.
+The labor market is also bolstered by experienced workers from neighboring countries.

 Poland is a strong choice for investors aiming for large-scale production with a focus on cost control, without making significant compromises on workforce quality.